Losal

-Losal is a town with municipality in the Sikar district of Rajasthan.
+Losal is a town with municipality in the Sikar District in Rajasthan, India.

 Geography

-Losal is located at 27.4°N 74.92°E. It has an average elevation of 410 metres (1345 feet).
+Losal is located at 27.4°N 74.92°E. It has an average elevation of 410 meters (1345 feet).
+Losal lays 100 km northeast of Jaipur.

-Losal, an education town in Sikar District, is divided into thirty-five wards.
+Losal, located in Sikar District along the Sikar to Salasar highway and intersected by the Sikar to Diwana highway.
+Losal is organized into thirty-five wards.